-Figure 16: Concentrations of nitrate-nitrogen NO 3 - -N in stream water in each sub-watershed and South Fork Caspar Creek Figure 17: Concentrations of ammonium-nitrogen (NH4 + -N) in stream water in each subwatershed and South Fork Caspar Creek Figure 18: Concentrations of dissolved organic nitrogen (DON) in stream water in each subwatershed and South Fork Caspar Creek72 Figure 19: Concentrations of total phosphorus (TP) in stream water in each sub-watershed and South Fork Caspar Creek76 Figure 20: Concentrations of phosphate (PO 4 -P) in stream water in each sub-watershed and South Fork Caspar Creek Figure 21: Correlation plot of flow and major water chemistry parameters at SFC for the preyarding (left) and post-yarding (right) periods.
+Figure 16: Concentrations of nitrate-nitrogen NO 3 - -N in stream water in each sub-watershed and South Fork Caspar Creek Figure 17: Concentrations of ammonium-nitrogen (NH_4^+ - N) in stream water in each subwatershed and South Fork Caspar Creek Figure 18: Concentrations of dissolved organic nitrogen (DON) in stream water in each subwatershed and South Fork Caspar Creek72 Figure 19: Concentrations of total phosphorus (TP) in stream water in each sub-watershed and South Fork Caspar Creek 76 Figure 20: Concentrations of phosphate ($PO{4-}P$) in stream water in each sub-watershed and South Fork Caspar Creek 80 Figure 21: Correlation plot of flow and major water chemistry parameters at SEC for the preverding (left) and post verding (right) periods.
+Three, two and one star indicate significant Parman correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
+Figure 22: Correlation plot of flow and major water chemistry parameters at wIL for the preyarding (left) and post-yarding (right) periods.
 Three, two and one star indicate significant Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
-Figure 22: Correlation plot of flow and major water chemistry parameters at WIL for the preyarding (left) and post-yarding (right) periods.
-Three, two and one star indicate significant Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
 Figure 23: Correlation plot of flow and major water chemistry parameters at TRE for the preyarding (left) and post-yarding (right) periods.
 Three, two and one star indicate significant Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
 Figure 24: Correlation plot of flow and major water chemistry parameters at UQL for the preyarding (left) and post-yarding (right) periods.
 Three, two and one star indicate significant Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
-101 Figure 25: Correlation plot of flow and major water chemistry parameters at ZIE for the preyarding (left) and post-yarding (right) periods.
+Figure 25: Correlation plot of flow and major water chemistry parameters at ZIE for the preyarding (left) and post-yarding (right) periods.
 Three, two and one star indicate significant Pearson correlation coefficient at the 0.001, 0.01, and 0.05 significance level, respectively.
-102 Figure 26: Annual elemental nutrient fluxes (kg/ha/yr) vs. percent timber removed in each subwatershed for each hydrological year in the 4-year study period.
-Plots show TN (a), NO 3 - - N (b), DON (c), $NH_4^+$ -N (d), TP (e), PO 4 -P (f), and DOC (g) Figure 27: Dissolved Organic Carbon flux in stream water from the treatment sub-watersheds (WIL, TRE, UQL and ZIE) and South Fork Caspar Creek (SFC) for the four year study period.
-Please note that y-axes differ in range Figure 28: Total nitrogen flux in stream water from the treatment sub-watersheds (WIL, TRE, UQL and ZIE) and South Fork Caspar Creek (SFC) for the four year study period.
-Please note that y-axes differ in range
+Figure 26: Annual elemental nutrient fluxes (kg/ha/yr) vs percent timber removed in each subwatershed for each hydrological year in the 4-year study period Plots show TN (a) $NO{2^{-}}$ N (b) DON (c) NH_4^+ -N (d) TP (e) PO_4 -P (f) and DOC (g) 107 Figure 27: Dissolved Organia Carbon flux in stream water from the treatment sub watersheds (WIL TRE LIOL and ZIE) and South Fork Cosper Creak (SEC) for the four year study (will, TKE, UQL and ZIE) and South Fork Caspar Creek (SFC) for the four year study Figure 29.
+Total mitro and flum in stream mater from the tracture of each state in the former of the figure and Figure 28: Total nitrogen flux in stream water from the treatment sub-watersneds (WIL, TRE, UQL and ZIE) and South Fork Caspar Creek (SFC) for the four year study period.
+Please note that y-axes differ in range 109